camunda/camunda-docs-manual/content/reference/embedded-forms/javascript/examples.md

 </form>
 ```

-## Upload Large Files
+# Upload Large Files

 This example contains a file input element and the script to send it to the server.
-In contrast to the [file input element of the Forms SDK][FileInput], this example can handle large files, but it also has some drawbacks:
+In contrast to the [file input element of the Forms SDK]({{< relref "reference/embedded-forms/controls/files.md" >}}), this example can handle large files, but it also has some drawbacks:

 * Can not be used in the start form of a process (no process instance id exists at this time)
 * Does not take part in the form lifecycle (files could be saved even if the form is not submitted)